Best Menstrual Cup for Beginners

 - S-Fold Use your forefinger and thumb to push your cup into the middle to create a squiggly S shape with the rim

-Remember everybody's body is different and what works for your friend might not work for you.
-So be patient, relax, and try again.
+Remember everybody's body is different.
+Don't stress.
+There is nothing wrong with you.
+Just be patient, relax, and try again.

 Check the stem